LAFC To Remove Fans For Anti-Gay Chants, 'Offensive Language'

-LOS ANGELES (CBSLA) — The Los Angeles Football Club’s inaugural season may just be getting underway, but the newest MLS expansion team is already warning its new fans against using what some say is a gay slur.
+LOS ANGELES (CBSLA) — The Los Angeles Football Club’s inaugural season may just be getting underway, but the newest MLS expansion team is already warning its fans against using what some say is a gay slur.

-A statement issued Monday evening by the newest MLS expansion team condemned the shouts of “puto” that were heard during the LAFC’s game against the Seattle Sounders at Banc of California Stadium on Sunday.
+A statement issued Monday evening condemned the shouts of “puto” that were heard during the LAFC’s game against the Seattle Sounders at Banc of California Stadium on Sunday.

-“Offensive” chants accompanied goal kicks by Seattle Sounders FC goalkeeper Stefan Frei during LAFC’s 1-0 victory, the team said.
+The “offensive” chants accompanied goal kicks by Seattle Sounders FC goalkeeper Stefan Frei during LAFC’s 1-0 victory, the team said.

 While such shouts are considered commonplace among Mexican fans when the opposing goalkeeper takes a goal kick, LAFC officials say any fans who participate in similar chants at Banc of California Stadium “will be removed from the stadium and the Club will revoke their season membership.”